Dallas Pedestrian Accident Attorneys

 Pedestrian accidents are hardly ever minor, and sadly, between 2003 and 2012, Texas earned the unenviable distinction of being the 10th most dangerous state for pedestrians.
 Over 4,200 victims of pedestrian accidents died during this period.

 When a body goes up against tons of metal, the results are usually serious, if not deadly.
 Victims and their loved ones are often left with financial problems in addition to mental and emotional distress.
 In short, a pedestrian accident can be devastating financially as well as physically and emotionally.
 An experienced Dallas personal injury attorney can help you put your life back together even after having sustained such considerable losses.

 You might be thinking: Is hiring an attorney really worth it?
 Aren't they expensive?
-Why should I put myself at risk of further adding to my financial burden?
+Why should I add to my financial burden?

 Don't worry about it.
 At The Law Office of WT Johnson, we provide legal representation for accident victims on a contingency-fee basis, meaning we don't take a cent from our clients unless we win them coverage - and even then, we only take a reasonable percentage of their settlement or judgment as payment for our services.